LiUSemWeb/RepOSE/README.md

 # RepOse
-A tool for repairing wrong axioms in an ontology
+RepOse is a tool for repairing wrong axioms in an ontology.

-	file 'ontology repairing':the protege plugin jar file 'ontology repairing' file 'user guide':the user manual of our systems folder 'Ontologies': the ontologies used in our experiments part file 'technical-supplemental-material': the supplemental material folder 'Results':
+file 'ontology repairing': the protege plugin jar file 'ontology repairing'

+file 'user guide': the user manual of our systems

+folder 'Ontologies': the ontologies used in our experiments part

+file 'technical-supplemental-material': the supplemental material

+folder 'Results':
 file 'Mini-GALEN result': detailed results for the experiments with the Mini-GALEN ontology file '5 ontologies result': detailed results for the experiments with the PACO, EKAW, NCI, pizza and OFSMR ontologies